-Studies show that an ultrasound examination in conjunction with a mammogram can find more cancers in women with dense breasts than mammography alone.
+Breast Ultrasound Screening is a new technology to screen for breast cancer in women with dense breast tissue.
+About 40% of women have dense breast tissue and are at an increased risk for breast cancer.
+Studies show that an ultrasound screening in conjunction with a mammogram can find more cancers in women with dense breasts than mammography alone.
 Our goal is to find cancers when they are small.

-The radiologist will interpreted your mammogram and indicate if your breasts are 1) fatty tissue, 2) scattered fibroglandular tissue, 3) dense tissue, or 4) extremely dense tissue.
+The breast radiologist will interpret your mammogram and indicate if your breasts are 1) fatty tissue, 2) scattered fibroglandular tissue, 3) dense tissue, or 4) extremely dense tissue on the report.
 Dense breast tissue may make it more difficult for your radiologist to detect a cancer in your breast.
-You may wish to consider an additional screening test to improve cancer detection because of your dense breasts.

 The radiologists at The Breast Center, a MANA Clinic, believe that you should be aware of your breast density.
 We want you to understand breast density and especially want you to know if your mammograms could be less effective because of this dense tissue.

-For women with dense tissue, your radiologist suggest you consider supplemental or additional screening with automated whole breast ultrasound.
-We encourage you to discuss this further with your primary physician.
-You may also contact one of our nurses at the Breast Center (479-442-6266) to ask questions about automated whole breast ultrasound and if it is a good option for you.
+If your mammogram shows you have dense breasts, you may want to consider a Breast Ultrasound screening in addition to your mammogram.
+We encourage you to discuss this further with your gynecologist or primary care physician.
+You may also contact one of our nurses at the Breast Center (479-442-6266) to ask questions about breast ultrasound screening.

 What to Expect

-- Sonociné AWBUS requires no breast compression, no radiation, and no injections
+- Breast Ultrasound Screening requires no breast compression, no radiation, and no injections

 - It takes about 20-30 minutes.

-- Sonociné AWBUS is permanently recorded for your physician’s review and follow-up.
+- Breast Ultrasound Screening is permanently recorded for your physician’s review and follow-up.

 - The image will be interpreted by one of our breast imagers and a report is sent to your referring provider in a couple of days following your examination.